Friction modifies the quasistatic mechanical response of a confined, poroelastic medium: Discussion and conclusions

 In the piston-driven case, quasistatic loading implies that the fluid has time to drain completely, so there is no pressure gradient and no poroelastic coupling.
 This scenario reduces to purely elastic mechanics with friction. {Our results reproduce the classical Janssen behaviour during compression, and further document the response upon decompression, a regime in which granular materials typically display irreversible deformations due to particle rearrangements \citep{he_dem_2017}.
 Our solid matrix exhibits fully reversible deformation, owing to its elastic characteristics.
 Moreover, we demonstrate that at high friction, the dissipation of energy by friction is inherently coupled to the elastic potential energy, so that the energy supplied to the system cannot be entirely dissipated through friction alone.}

 The fluid-driven case, in contrast, exhibits full poroelastic coupling, where internal pressure gradients create a \textit{local} forcing, that has profound consequences for both energy dissipation and the mechanical response of the solid matrix.
-Unlike the piston-driven case, the presence of the fluid flow decouples the effective stress and the friction stress.
+Unlike the piston-driven case, the presence of the fluid flow {disrupts the direct coupling between elastic energy storage and frictional energy dissipation}.
 Therefore, during compression, the energy dissipated by friction can substantially exceed the stored elastic potential energy (figure \ref{FIGEnergy}), {which may explain why \citet{lutz_frictional_2021} observed different hysteresis shapes when comparing fluid-driven and solid-driven deformations}.
 Wall friction also alters the poroelastic response: the stress field deviates from its classical linear profile, exponentially approaching a uniform value while displacements transition from quadratic to predominantly linear.
 This crossover occurs over the same characteristic length $\lambda_\F$ observed in the piston-driven scenario.